-(typically Canadian pose immortalized by Toan Klein)
+(typically Canadian pose immortalized by my husband, Toan Klein)

 SUSAN GLICKMAN grew up in Montreal, the oldest of four children.
 She began her post-secondary education at Tufts University in Boston studying dance and drama, spent a year in Athens practicing amateur archaeology and professional tanning, and concluded at Oxford University with a degree in English Literature.
 She stayed on in England to answer phones and peruse the slush pile at Sidgwick & Jackson’s publishers, returning to Canada in 1977 to become an editorial assistant with a small left-wing press in Toronto.